 No matter what you’re craving, there are tons of restaurants in Manchester to choose from!
 Start your morning with breakfast favorites like Moe’s Steak Tips & Eggs, PB&C Waffles, or Pork Pie & Eggs from Red Arrow Diner.
 Want to try authentic Nepalese food in Manchester?
 Order the Bhindi Kathmandu Fry, Shrimp Curry, or Chicken Mushroom Curry from Kathmandu Spice.
 Munch on the Fenway Frank, Brisket Chinese Pie, or Original Pulled Chicken Sandwich at KC’s Rib Shack.
 Listen to live music while enjoying dishes like Blood Orange Brussels Sprouts, Goat Cheese & Beet Risotto, or Braised Pomegranate Lamb Shank at The Foundry Restaurant.
 Taste the cooking of chef, author, and owner Jeffrey Paige with Pan-Seared Scallops, Cotton’s Bistro Steak, and Buttermilk Herb Fried Chicken at Cotton.
 Or get the Bacon Wrapped Sea Scallops, Surf and Turf, or Kurobuta Pork Chop paired with an Asian Pear Martini at fine dining restaurant Hanover Street Chophouse.

 Get Down with the Nightlife

 Moving to Manchester?
-With convenient self storage facilities located in the Manchester area, Extra Space Storage is here to help you in the moving process.
+With convenient self storage facilities located in and around Queen City, Extra Space Storage is here to help you during the moving process.
 Find a storage unit near you!